-When you need to specify document retention, deletion, and archival settings, Content Lifecycles in Secure & Govern can help you achieve this.
-Continue to find more information about the different policies, how to create them, and how to make changes.
+When there is a need to specify document retention, deletion, and archival settings, Content Lifecycles in Secure & Govern can help achieve this.
+Continue reading to find more information about the different policies, how to create them, and how to make changes.

 Create a Policy